ahdeah/engineering-practicum-term-02-final-project-guide/06-thinking-in-react.md

 As always, read through the documentation thoroughly, and apply the concepts in the guide to your own project step by step.

 ## 1️⃣ Static Phase
+"It’s often easier to build the static version first and add interactivity later.
+Building a static version requires a lot of typing and no thinking, but adding interactivity requires a lot of thinking and not a lot of typing." - React Documentation

 ### 🔹 Step 1: Break the UI into a component hierarchy